 Coronado is one of the most popular San Diego tourist neighborhoods for romantic holidays, family vacations, and staycations.
 People like that the affluent city has a small-town feel with its well-manicured homes and Orange Avenue main street.
 It’s also close to the airport, downtown (Gaslamp Quarter and Convention Center), and other major attractions.

-In addition, the beaches here are a huge draw partially due to the mineral mica in the sand that causes it to shimmer with gold.
+The beaches here are also a huge draw partially due to the mineral mica in the sand that causes it to shimmer with gold.
 Coronado Central Beach is consistently rated as one of America’s best beaches.
 Many Coronado beach hotels provide paid parking and access to the beach, should you want to visit for the day.

 Does the location of a Coronado hotel really matter?

-Some make the mistake of assuming that since Coronado is small that it doesn’t matter what part of the island you stay on.
+Some make the mistake of assuming that since Coronado is small, it doesn’t matter what part of the island you stay on.
 This is true in the sense that you’ll have a great time no matter your location.
-However, when choosing between Coronado Island hotels it’s important to understand how far (or not) they are to Coronado Central Beach and the heart of Orange Avenue.
+However, when choosing between Coronado Island hotels, it’s important to understand how far (or not) they are to Coronado Central Beach and the heart of Orange Avenue.